 One of the first perks of Sam’s Club’s two membership options is that they both cost less than those of competitors.
 A basic Club membership will run you $45 per year, while a Plus membership comes with a $100 annual price tag.
 BJ’s options, by comparison, cost $55 or $110 per year, while Costco’s memberships include $60- and $120-per-year options.

 While each of these stores may be worth it for customers who take advantage of a wider variety of savings options, location considerations may be one of the deciding factors in the type of membership you can actually obtain.
-BJ’s has nearly 230 locations, most of which are located in the eastern United States, Michigan and Ohio.
-Costco has around 570 stores in the United States, 22% of which are located in California.
+BJ’s has nearly 220 locations, most of which are located in the eastern United States, Michigan, and Ohio.
+Costco has around 575 stores in the United States, 22% of which are located in California.

 Sam’s Club has around 600 U.S. locations servicing a wider area across the country.
-However, most are located on the East Coast, in the South and, to a lesser degree, in the Midwest.
-Some states don’t have any Sam’s Club stores.
+However, most are located on the East Coast, in the South, and, to a lesser degree, in the Midwest.
+However, states like Alaska, Oregon, and Washington do not have a Sam’s Club.
 When it comes to warehouse memberships, it’s always a smart idea to pick a chain that has a location close to you.
 The more convenient it is to use the membership, the more likely you are to get the most use out of it.

 What Does a Sam’s Club Membership Include?

 A basic Club membership lets you enjoy the store’s savings opportunities, along with additional perks such as free curbside pickup and free additional membership for a household member of your choice.
 Interestingly, some of the biggest savings you may access have nothing to do with bulk grocery purchases.
+With gas prices being at an all-time high, it’s probably safe to say most of us wouldn’t mind discounts on gas in any capacity.
 Sam’s Club members get exclusive gas prices that may cover the cost of the membership in and of itself, depending on how often you fuel up.
-You’ll also enjoy free repairs on flat tires, battery testing and wiper blade installation through the retailer’s Auto Services department.
+You’ll also enjoy free repairs on flat tires, battery testing, and wiper blade installation through the retailer’s Auto Services department.

 Additional Sam’s Club Benefits

 One of the keys to getting the most out of any membership or subscription is taking the time to discover some of the lesser-known perks you may be entitled to.
 Sam’s Club is no different.
-While you might simply be looking to get some great deals on bulk groceries, gas or prescriptions, a Sam Club’s card offers even more savings.
+While you might simply be looking to get some great deals on bulk groceries, gas, or prescriptions, a Sam’s Club card offers even more savings.
 If you do choose to try out a membership, make sure you look into the following.